wuzhengy/TAU/Key Tech Decisions.md

 * simple TXs types:
   * type 1:  1 to n wiring
   * type 2:  text
-  * type 3:  NFT

-stateful range: 1 year;
+stateful range: 1 year
-verification stateless.
+mining need be stateful for the recent 1 year verification could be purely stateless.